Daunte Wright Was On The Phone With His Mom When He Was Killed By Police

-As Covid-19 restrictions are decreased or rescinded entirely across the world, the United States is returning to a slew of horrendous American "normals."
+As Covid-19 restrictions are decreased or rescinded entirely, the United States is returning to a slew of horrendous American "normals."
 In 2021, there have been over 130 mass shootings to date.
 And on Sunday afternoon, another unarmed Black man was shot and killed by police in Minnesota — adding to a list of at least 30 Black men who have been shot and killed by police in the first three months of 2021 alone.

 A Brooklyn Center Police Department officer shot and killed 20-year-old Daunte Wright during a traffic stop.
 Wright's mother, Katie Wright, told reporters that her son was "driving a car that his family had just given him two weeks ago and that he called her as he was being pulled over," as reported by The New York Times.